-The traded services team use the premises on a Monday & Friday pm, & Tuesday to Thursday at this site.
+The traded services team use part of the premises each week on a Monday & Friday pm, & Tuesday to Thursday at this site.
 The apportionment has been calculated on the utilities costs for the site as a percentage of the floor area that the traded services team are occupying against the floor area of the whole site.
-The trust will only reclaim VAT on 20% (\) of the heat, water, light & power costs for Parkside Spring Road.
+The trust will only reclaim VAT on 20% 86.34% (\) of the heat, water, light & power costs for Parkside Spring Road.
 In addition, VAT will not be reclaimed on any services/goods purchased for financial gain to the Trust, this includes traded services